teejays/load-balancer/Readme.md

 ![30sec CPU Profile](https://i.imgur.com/9gRIVt7.png)

 It will be interesting to see how the graph looks like extremely high load.
 If I had a little more time, I would've set up a testing profile in JMeter to better load test.

+## Contact
+For any issues, please feel free to reach out to me at hello@talha.io.